Unit of time

 These units do not have a consistent relationship with each other and require intercalation.
 For example, the year cannot be divided into twelve 28-day months since 12 times 28 is 336, well short of 365.
 The lunar month (as defined by the moon's rotation) is not 28 days but 28.3 days.
 The year, defined in the Gregorian calendar as 365.2425 days has to be adjusted with leap days and leap seconds.
 Consequently, these units are now all defined for scientific purposes as multiples of seconds.

-Units of time based on orders of magnitude of the second include the nanosecond and the millisecond.

 Historical

 The natural units for timekeeping used by most historical societies are the day, the solar year and the lunation.
 Such calendars include the Sumerian, Egyptian, Chinese, Babylonian, ancient Athenian, Buddhist, Hindu, Islamic, Icelandic, Mayan, and French Republican calendars.

-The modern calendar has its origins in the Roman calendar, which evolved into the Julian calendar, and then the Gregorian.
+The modern calendar has its origins in the Roman calendar, which evolved into the Julian calendar, and then the Gregorian calendar.